tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   Last but not least, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately reencrypted later (so we cannot "unpack" it using traditional approaches).
 These properties make difficult for direct dynamic/static analysis and for concolic execution.

-  [^fn1]: As far as we know, all current binary code deobfuscation approaches are operational.
+  [^fn1]: As far as we know, most of current binary code deobfuscation approaches are operational.
 As a direct result of [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem), learning general programs simply from *input/output relation* is a well-known undecidable problem.
 Even for much more restricted contexts, static analysis is [proven to be NP-hard](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.35.2337) for [smartly obfuscated](https://www.cs.ucsb.edu/~chris/research/doc/acsac07_limits.pdf) programs.
-Some recent *semantics-based* [deobfuscation](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf) [approaches](https://www.cs.arizona.edu/people/debray/Publications/ccs-unvirtualize.pdf) are operational, though some [is considered  generic](https://www.cs.arizona.edu/people/debray/Publications/generic-deobf.pdf), they still base on hypothesis about how programs are obfuscated.
-However, some classes of *loop-free* programs can be efficiently deobfuscated (i.e. [synthesized](http://people.eecs.berkeley.edu/~sseshia/pubdir/synth-icse10.pdf)) from input/output with helps of SMT solvers.
+Some recent *semantics-based* [deobfuscation](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf) [approaches](https://www.cs.arizona.edu/people/debray/Publications/ccs-unvirtualize.pdf) are intrinsically operational, though some [is considered  generic](https://www.cs.arizona.edu/people/debray/Publications/generic-deobf.pdf), they base on many hypothesis about how programs are obfuscated.
+However, some special classes of *loop-free* programs can be efficiently [synthesized](http://people.eecs.berkeley.edu/~sseshia/pubdir/synth-icse10.pdf)) from input/output with helps of SMT solvers.

 #### REVEN - a very short introduction